riipandi/wink-installer/README.md

 wink new myblog
 ```

-Then runs new wink migrations:
+Configure your database, then run new wink migrations:

 ```sh
 php artisan wink:migrate